Christianity & Sadism

 …Doesn’t this sound like a sadistic position?

-The Marquis de Sade was an intellect and writer who covered libertine sexuality and the transgressive nature around revoultion.
-De Sade was the idol of complete liberalism, of total freedom against all values.
+The Marquis de Sade was an intellect and writer who covered libertine sexuality and the transgressive nature of revolution.
+Sade was the idol of complete liberalism, of total freedom against all values.
 There was no sense of ethics in his work.
 He wanted liberation from all forms of control.
-The word “sadism” relates to de Sade’s interest in pain and inflicting it upon others.
+The word “sadism” relates to Sade’s interest in pain and inflicting it upon others.

 And rather, isn’t Jesus enjoying his pain?

-Desire and passion is constantly shunned and ignored by contemporary Christians.
-Only intellects like René Girard and Alvin Plantinga have justified both desire and passion, front and center, as the main motivator for Christian belief.
+Desire and passion are constantly shunned and ignored by contemporary Christians.
+Only intellects like René Girard and Alvin Plantinga have justified both desire and passion, front and center, as the main motivators for Christian belief.
 Any further negating of desire or passion advocates prudish behavior or monkish attitudes.

 If we are told to “love another” from John 13:34, it is never explained that one must suffer through pain and misery because of original sin.
-If the Old Testament is nothing more than a foretelling story of Jesus Christ as the messiah, the New Testament argues that the public crucifying Jesus is no different from Eve eating from the apple of knowledge.
-The former being esoteric in meaning, while the latter being straight forward.
+If the Old Testament is nothing more than a foretelling story of Jesus Christ as the Messiah, the New Testament argues that the public crucifying Jesus is no different from Eve eating from the apple of knowledge.
+The former is esoteric in meaning, while the latter is straightforward.
 As if Luke is witnessing that the common people are naturally sadistic and evil!

-If patience and kindness means walking over weaker men while they take pride in that, consider Friedrich Nietzsche right in all of his critical observations on Christianity.
+If patience and kindness mean walking over weaker men while they take pride in that, consider Friedrich Nietzsche right in all of his critical observations on Christianity.

 As stated before, what if Jesus never came back to life, and the “resurrection” was a political campaign advocated by followers who were traumatized by his death, and advocated a revenge plan against those those who crucified him?